Price discrimination: Theoretical basis

-In a theoretical market with perfect information, perfect substitutes, and no transaction costs or prohibition on secondary exchange (or re-selling) to prevent arbitrage, price discrimination can only be a feature of monopolistic and oligopolistic markets, where market power can be exercised.
-Otherwise, the moment the seller tries to sell the same good at different prices, the buyer at the lower price can arbitrage by selling to the consumer buying at the higher price but with a tiny discount.
-However, product heterogeneity, market frictions or high fixed costs (which make marginal-cost pricing unsustainable in the long run) can allow for some degree of differential pricing to different consumers, even in fully competitive retail or industrial markets.
+In a theoretical market with perfect information, perfect substitutes, and no transaction costs or prohibition on secondary exchange (or re-selling) to prevent arbitrage, price discrimination can only be a feature of monopoly and oligopoly markets, where market power can be exercised.
+Without market power when the price is higher than the market equilibrium, consumers will switch to sellers selling at the market equilibrium.
+Moreover, when the seller tries to sell the same good at differentiating prices, the buyer at the lower price can arbitrage by selling to the consumer buying at the higher price with a small discount from the higher price.

-The effects of price discrimination on social efficiency are unclear.
-Output can be expanded when price discrimination is very efficient.
-Even if output remains constant, price discrimination can reduce efficiency by misallocating output among consumers.

 Price discrimination requires market segmentation and some means to discourage discount customers from becoming resellers and, by extension, competitors.
-This usually entails using one or more means of preventing any resale: keeping the different price groups separate, making price comparisons difficult, or restricting pricing information.
-The boundary set up by the marketer to keep segments separate is referred to as a rate fence.
-Price discrimination is thus very common in services where resale is not possible; an example is student discounts at museums: In theory, students, for their condition as students, may get lower prices than the rest of the population for a certain product or service, and later will not become resellers, since what they received, may only be used or consumed by them.
+This usually entails preventing any resale: keeping the different price groups separate, making price comparisons difficult, or restricting pricing information.
+The boundary set up by the marketer to keep segments separate is referred to as a rate fence (a rule that allows consumers to segment themselves based on their needs, behaviour, and willingness to pay).
+Price discrimination is thus very common in services where resale is not possible; an example is student discounts at museums: Students may get lower prices than others, but do not become resellers, because the service is consumed at point of sale.
 Another example of price discrimination is intellectual property, enforced by law and by technology.
 In the market for DVDs, laws require DVD players to be designed and produced with hardware or software that prevents inexpensive copying or playing of content purchased legally elsewhere in the world at a lower price.
-In the US the Digital Millennium Copyright Act has provisions to outlaw circumventing of such devices to protect the enhanced monopoly profits that copyright holders can obtain from price discrimination against higher price market segments.
+In the US the Digital Millennium Copyright Act has provisions to outlaw circumventing of such devices to protect the profits that copyright holders can obtain from price discrimination against higher price market segments.